Automated Incident Response

 - Firewall: Block IPs, domains, update threat feeds

-- Identity: Disable accounts, force password resets, revoke sessions
+- Identity: Disable accounts, force password resets, or escalate suspicious access

 - Email: Search for and quarantine related phishing emails